Skip to content

 21st January 2026 Written by: Joshua King

-The Access to Justice Foundation has announced a new £3.9 million grants programme that will support advice organisations in Scotland.
+The Access to Justice Foundation has announced a new £3.9 million grants programme that will support advice organisations in Scotland, Wales, the Southeast of England, and London.

 The scheme will be using unclaimed funds from the Gutmann v SW Trains case (Boundary Fare class action), and will be directed to communities where access to free legal advice is most in demand.